lawlz/PSToThePeople/README.md

         * Pops open an outlook message with all the stuffs
         * more easily adopted and accepted by others in IR

-5. Add Yo Type Right Here
+5. Add Your Type Right Here
     * Are you so attached to your C# you can't give it up?